ManuelNavarro1103/Project-1/README.md

 # Project-1

-Project 1  is a complete reimbursement application with employee and manager functionality.
+Project 1  is a complete employee reimbursement application with employee and manager functionality.

 # Employee